 How many credits do you need to graduate high school homeschool?

-As with anything homeschooling, you first need to check your state homeschool requirements.
-Many states do not have specific credit requirements to graduate high school.
+As with anything home school, you first need to check your state homeschool requirements.
+Many states do not have specific credit requirements to graduate high school for homeschoolers.
 Some parents follow the public school graduation requirements of 24-26 total credit hours.

 If your homeschooler plans to go to college, it is also a good idea to check out the admission requirements for homeschoolers from those colleges to ensure you’re meeting those.